 “Yes, I suppose it is,” Konom shrugged.
 Quickly joy dawned on her face again, and she clasped her hands in wonder and excitement.

-Just then a little bell tinkled.
-The door of the East Wing had just opened.
+At that moment a little bell tinkled.
+The door of the East Wing had opened.
 The last guests must have come out.
-Konom excused himself and hastened out to them.
+Konom excused himself and hastened over to them.
 They were a new couple, not married even a year yet and already having problems.
 Young folk these days!

 Konom of the present skimmed through this part of the records—it wasn’t important for his purposes now.
 The pair seemed to have profited at least somewhat from their visit; it could be a start for them, if they remained open.
 He gave them such advice as he could and some herbal teas that would help keep their heads clear, then saw them off.

 Then he came back to Zitona, who had remained sitting quietly in her chair.
 “Come with me,” he invited.
-She scrambled to her feet and followed him, eagerly but with a certain restraint of awe, anticipating what might be next.
+She scrambled to her feet and followed him, eagerly but with a certain restraint of awe.

 They crossed the kitchen and came back to the vestibule, to the door of the East Wing.
-“This is where the power is centered,” Konom explained, indicating the door.
+“Here is where the power is centered,” Konom explained, gesturing toward the door.
 “Go in with your thoughts quiet and your heart open.
 I can’t say what you will find, but if you are attentive, I think you will discover something to help you.”

-Zitona nodded silently, her wide eyes looking serious now.
+Zitona nodded silently, with wide and serious eyes.

 “Are you ready?” he asked.